Curriculum Guide

 Spanish AP: The Hispanic Caribbean Past and Present (1 credit)

 This course focuses on the Hispanic Caribbean past and present, while incorporating interdisciplinary topics and current events that explicitly address six course themes: Global Challenges, Science and Technology, Contemporary Life, Personal and Public Identities, Families and Communities, and Beauty and Aesthetics.
 Students explore the history and cultures of Cuba, the Dominican Republic, and Puerto Rico through literary texts, historical documents, the media, documentaries, films, music, movement, testimony, and guest speakers.
 The three modes of communication (interpersonal, interpretive and presentational), in which students will demonstrate proficiency, are foundational to the Spanish AP course.
 From the colonial experience through independence, from institutionalized slavery to abolition, and from Europe’s influence to that of the United States’, students explore the past and present of the cultures in which the language is spoken.
 Students read authors such as Simón Bolívar, José Martí, José Antonio Saco, Eugenio María de Hostos, Salomé Ureña, Nicolás Guillén, Julia de Burgos, Esmeralda Santiago, Elizabeth Santiago, and Carmen Rivera.
 The six learning objectives/thematic approaches that students will explore are built on the three modes of communication as articulated by the College Board AP Spanish Language and Culture Course Overview.
 In order to best facilitate the study of language and culture, the AP course is conducted entirely in Spanish.
-Prerequisite: Spanish 3 or Spanish Advanced Topics.
+This course prepares students to take the AP Spanish Language and Culture Exam.
+Students can take this course after completing Spanish 3 or Spanish Advanced Topics.
+Prerequisite: Spanish 3.

 Spanish Fall Senior Seminar: La Justicia (0.5 credits, fall)

 What is justice?
 What does it mean to you personally to be just?
 How do your personal beliefs and values inform your understanding of justice?
 What is your role in the struggle for justice in your community and in the world?
-What can we learn from artists, poets, writers, journalists, philosophers, politicians, activists, scientists, and educators about this theme in the Spanish-speaking world and in the Spanish-speaking communities here in the USA?
+What can we learn from artists, poets, writers, journalists, philosophers, politicians, activists, scientists, and educators about this theme in the Spanish-speaking world and in the Spanish-speaking communities here in the United States?
 This course allows students to explore the theme of justice, pursuing their personal interests and questions while engaging with primary resources in advanced Spanish.
+Students can take this course after completing Spanish Advanced Topics or Spanish AP.
 Prerequisite: Spanish Advanced Topics or Spanish AP.

 Spanish Spring Senior Seminar: Towards a More Sustainable and Democratic Future of Innovation, Technology, Science, and Design (0.5 credits, spring)

 During the spring semester, students explore social justice by focusing on the challenges posed by climate change.
 Students will learn about how scientific and technological innovation models in Spanish-speaking countries are being used to respond to this global crisis.
 As students identify their personal connections to this global crisis, they will focus on this question: How can the initiatives of the 2030 UN agenda help us build healthy societies and dignified, habitable spaces while allowing us to reconnect with nature, and achieve more peaceful and sustainable life models?
 Guided by this question, students will analyze videos, texts and relevant information about sustainable development in order to identify the most urgent changes to advance the 2030 Agenda for Development.
 In addition, local Latino experts in the fields of design, science, art, technology, and innovation will be invited to share their work in order to help students deepen the exploration of themes of sustainability.
 Using the design thinking model, students will create a final project to showcase the work they have done throughout the semester.
 The seminar concludes with a summit at which students will present their creative conclusions and proposals to other Spanish classes.
+Students can take this course after completing Spanish Advanced Topics or Spanish AP.
+Enrollment in Spanish Fall Senior Seminar is not required to take the Spring Senior Seminar.
 Prerequisite: Spanish Advanced Topics or Spanish AP.